Mtik333/pracaInzynierska/README.md

 - changed perturbation for initial pheromone from 0.1 to 0.01
 - disabled reduct calcuation when it's a core of reduct was found
 - added resetting algorithm button and its fucnctionality

+0.6.4 - 17.09.2017

+Restored "View dataset" functionality with additional buttons to navigate to prevent from too big memory usage by tableview